-Air conditioners are typically installed on concrete pads.
-Over time, the pad could crack, shift or sink.
+Air conditioners are often placed on concrete pads.
+Over time, the pad can crack, shift or sink.
 This can result in breakdowns and even premature replacement.
-Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor